 More than 70,000 people are hospitalised with kidney and urinary tract infections in Australia each year, and antibiotics are the most common form of treatment.

 “This research completely redefines the way we think about bacteria in the bladder and female reproductive tract.
-It has the potential to fundamentally change the way we treat urinary tract infections and diseases,” Dr Forster says.
+It has the potential to fundamentally change the way urinary tract infections and diseases are treated,” Dr Forster says.

 “This knowledge also raises the question – if antibiotics are used to kill the ‘bad’ bacteria in patients with urinary tract infections, could this also upset the balance of healthy bacteria that have a protective effect – much like in the gut?

 “While the bacteria in this bladder ‘mini-microbiome’ are much lower in numbers and diversity than the gut microbiome, it still gives us important clues about health and disease.

 Dr Samuel Forster was generously supported by the National Health and Medical Research Council (NHMRC) CJ Martin Biomedical Fellowship: 1091097